komodorio/docs/docs/Integrations/AzureActiveDirectory/Azure-SAML-Integration.md

 This is where those parameters that are supplied by Komodor support (above) are required.
 We fill in the form as follows, and click "Save":
 <img src="./img/basic-saml-configuration.png">

 Next, we scroll down to the "SAML Certificates" section.
-We download the certificate file by clicking on the higlighted link.
+We download the certificate file by clicking on the highlighted link.
 Then, we copy the "Login URL" under the "Set up Komodor" section:
 <img src="./img/saml-certificates.png">